James-QiuHaoran/structured-p2p-overlay-network/libgfrp2p/README.md

 ## TODO List

-- Implement script to retrieve time of send/recv, number of messages for one broadcast
+- Deal with multiple broadcast
 - Bootstrap nodes implementation on docker (config)
 	- distribute IDs and construct the network (only for evaluation: use a central server)
 - Implement Kademlia, Random Graph